marcelopalacioabreu/b00m-h3adsh0t/README.md

   * Modifies memory of RAM half-life runs on
   * Gathers information from current game and pixel location

----

-## Model Training Recognization  &#x1F537;

-* **Custom training mode - enter to train NN to detect objects for object recognition using computer vision algorithms**
-* Train with range of distances, lights, and angles for best possible recognition
-* Aimbot game functionalities, glitches, and player modifications

     ![](https://github.com/lucylow/b00m-h3adsh0t/blob/master/readme-images/gameplay1.png)

     *Image.
 Custom training mode on the aimbot with a range of functionalities*

+* Model Training Recognization
+  * **Custom training mode - enter to train NN to detect objects for object recognition using computer vision algorithms**
+  * Train with range of distances, lights, and angles for best possible recognition

 ---